 How do you recover from gluten exposure?

-That really depends on the individual, their needs, and their reaction to gluten exposure.
-I wrote a blog post featuring my tips for recovering from gluten exposure here.
-I will say though, that a Gluten Exposure Recovery Kit can be incredibly helpful on top of those tips.
+Specifically, having a Gluten Exposure Recovery Kit can be incredibly helpful.
 Having a place to keep everything that you need to help stay comfortable and heal really changes the game.

 What to put in your Gluten Exposure Recovery Kit